QPThree/101d1/201/13read.md

 [Home](../README.md)

-Information put into my own words came from *Book Title* by J Duckett
+Information put into my own words came from *The Past, present, & Future of Local Storage for Web Applications*